The Mystery of Human Life

 God has prepared four keys for you to unlock God’s economy.
 These four keys are recorded in the Bible.
 Each of these four keys is equally important and indispensable.

-Please open your heart right now to quietly and carefully read through this booklet; you will then grasp these four keys, understand God’s economy, realize the purpose of man, and begin a satisfied human life.
+Please open your heart right now to quietly and carefully read through this booklet; you will then grasp these four keys, understand God’s economy, realize the purpose of man, and begin a satisfying human life.

 The First Key: God’s Creation of Human Existence